Political dissidence in the Empire of Japan: Buddhist resistance

 Although the state of Japanese Buddhism during this time was generally one of servility to the Japanese authoritarian system, there were some exceptional individuals who resisted.
+Girō Senoo, a Nichiren Buddhist and Marxist, was arrested for opposing war and nationalism and was arrested in 1936 for these views.
 Uchiyama Gudō was a Sōtō Zen Buddhist priest and anarcho-socialist.
 He was one of a few Buddhist leaders who spoke out against Japanese imperialism.
 Uchiyama was an outspoken advocate for redistributive land reform, overturning the Meiji emperor system, encouraging conscripts to desert en masse, and advancing democratic rights for all.
 He criticized Zen leaders who claimed that low social position was justified by karma and who sold abbotships to the highest bidder.

 After government persecution pushed the socialist and anti-war movements in Japan underground, Uchiyama visited Kōtoku Shūsui in Tokyo in 1908.
 He purchased equipment that would be used to set up a secret press in his temple.
 Uchiyama used the printing equipment to turn out popular socialist tracts and pamphlets, some of which were his own works.
 Uchiyama was executed, along with Kotoku, for their involvement with the attempted assassination of Emperor Meiji.
 Uchiyama's priesthood was revoked when he was convicted, but it was restored in 1993 by the Soto Zen sect.

 Another Soto Zen critic of Japanese imperialism and militarism was Inoue Shūten.
 He is known for advocating Buddhist pacifism and for criticizing D.T.
 Suzuki's stance of Buddhism and war.

 Among other notable individuals were the Zen masters Kōdō Sawaki, who expressed sentiments critical of war and its futility, and Sawaki's student Taisen Deshimaru, who was jailed for aiding the resistance efforts of Bangka Islanders against Japanese colonialists.